 What Is Low Pressure Die Casting?

-Low-pressure die casting is a casting process that uses pressure – rather than gravity – to fill molds with molten aluminum.
-Aluminum ingots are added via side chute.
-The holding furnace (A), located below the wheel cast, is heated until the ingots are liquid.
-The liquid metal (B) is forced upwards through a riser tube and into the wheel mold cavity (D).
-The pressure is applied constantly, sometimes in increasing increments (C), to fill the mold and hold the metal in place within the die until it solidifies.
-Once the cast has solidified, the pressure is released and any residual liquid in the tube or cavity flows back into the holding furnace for “recycling.”
-When cooled, the cast is simply removed.
+Low-pressure die casting is a process that uses pressure instead of gravity to fill molds with molten aluminum.
+Aluminum ingots are added through a side chute.
+The holding furnace (A), located below the wheel cast, heats the ingots until they melt.
+The liquid metal (B) is pushed up through a riser tube into the wheel mold cavity (D).
+Pressure is applied steadily, sometimes in steps (C), to fill the mold and keep the metal in place until it solidifies.
+After the cast solidifies, the pressure is released and any leftover liquid in the tube or cavity flows back into the holding furnace to be reused.
+Once cooled, the cast is removed.

 Advantages of Low-Pressure Die Casting